dongguacute/dongguacute/README.md

 <img src="https://readme-typing-svg.herokuapp.com/?lines=Welcome,%20visitor!;Hello%20Github%20World!&font=Roboto" />

 Hello everyone, my name is Donggua.
 I am a 14-year-old junior high school student,born on August 30, 2010.
-I like to write programs and am good at c++ and python.
+I like to write programs and i am good at c++ and python.
 I can also write microcontroller programs and webpage programs.
 I like to buy good-looking products. clothes, like jk uniforms, Gudupao Spark Studio member, suffers from bipolar disorder, severe depression, severe anxiety, may not be optimistic sometimes, hope to get better in the future

 🧋My GitHub statistics